Krupaparmar30/adv_flutter_exam1/README.md

 * Name: Clearly state the product’s name.
 * Description: Provide a concise yet informative summary of the product, highlighting its key features and benefits.

+* Add to Cart Functionality
+1. Add to Cart Button
+Action: When tapped, the product is added to the user's shopping cart.

+* 1. Cart Screen
+Product List: Display a list of products currently in the cart.
+Remove Button: Each item in the cart should have a delete or remove button.

+*2. Delete Action
+Confirmation: Ask for confirmation before permanently removing an item from the cart to prevent accidental deletions.

 A new Flutter project.